QCrBox/QCrBox/docs/how_to_guides/deploy_qcrbox_to_a_vm.md

-backend (Traefik, Authelia, LLDAP, registry, applications) and the web frontend — onto an Ubuntu VM, **rerolling every secret** in the process (Authelia secrets, LLDAP secrets, admin password, Django secret key, Postgres password).
+backend (Traefik, Authelia, LLDAP, registry, applications) and the web frontend — onto an Ubuntu VM, **rerolling every secret** in the process (Authelia secrets, LLDAP secrets, admin password, Django secret key, Postgres password, and frontend/Traefik identity tokens).
 The generated credentials are written to `/root/qcrbox-credentials.txt` on the target machine.

-**Trust model:** all accounts are mutually trusted.
-Every logged-in user can see all data and shares the same GUI desktop sessions.
-Only create accounts for people who may see everything; QCrBox does not yet provide per-user data isolation.
+**Trust model:** application containers and their GUI routes are owned by the user who invoked them, but stored datasets are not yet isolated.
+Only create accounts for selected stakeholders who may see all structures.
+This deployment is not yet suitable for mutually untrusted tenants.

 ## The scripts